 Dr Malgorzata Krasnodebska - D'Aughton The seminar looks at the relationships between social and religious structures in late medieval Ireland and the visualisation of these relationships in public architecture, manuscripts and personal artefacts.
 The seminar covers a wide range of topics: racial tensions, social mores and the Church, space and society. gender and models of sanctity, death and commemoration. public and private devotion. inter-cultural travel and focusing encounters. Βv on the international religious orders of the mendicants. the seminar explores these topics in a wider European context.
 The seminar consists of class-based sessions, a visit to Special Collections, and a walking tour of Cork.
 Shakespeare's World: State, society and empire under Elizabeth and James, 1558-1625 Dr Hiram Morgan This seminar will look at England, Ireland, Scotland and Wales in the reigns of Flizabeth and James and the remarkable changes that took place.
 Using primary sources, it will examine the economic impact of the Dissolution of Monasteries, the consolidation of the Protestant Reformation, the execution of Mary Queen of Scots and the union of Crowns, the twists and turns of war and foreian policies involving continental Europe, the plantations in Ireland and the New World, the development of London and the expansion of overseas trade.
 Covering the careers of the monarchs themselves, this course provides plenty of scope for dissertations on a variety of subjects.
 'The pursuit of happiness?': A history of rights and liberties in the United States since 1945.
-Dr Clodagh Harrington 'Life, liberty and the pursuit of happiness' was the founding creed of the American Primary and secondary materials will be utilised and seminars will be interactive, with a specific focus on assisting students with their particular areas of research interest.
+Dr Clodagh Harrington 'Life, liberty and the pursuit of happiness' was the founding creed of the American republic, involving a set of principles as inspirational as they were progressive.
+For some, this vision became a reality, but in many cases, the political, social and economic security that necessitates the quest for happiness has arguably not always been provided by the government.
+This seminar series will explore the struggles for equality in the modern (post World-War Two) United States.
+Each week, students will engage with a specific civil rights or liberties related theme, using the US constitution along with legal and judicial precedent for scholarly context. topics including racial justice, With reproductive rights, income inequality, incarceration, gay marriage, immigration, gun ownership and more, classes will support students as they analyse and interpret content, material and themes relating to these crucial components of American political, social and cultural history.
+Primary and secondary materials will be utilised and seminars will be interactive, with a specific focus on assisting students with their particular areas of research interest.
 Relevant methodologies will be discussed and considered in relation to individual requirements.
 Dissertation good practice will be embedded throughout.
 Gerald of Wales: Inventing Barbarian Ireland.